 The purpose of this handbook is to provide information that will help with questions and pave the way for a successful year.
 Not all district policies and procedures are included.
-Those that are have been summarized.
-Suggestions for additions and improvements to this handbook are welcome and may be sent to the Personnel Office.
+Suggestions for additions and improvements to this handbook are welcome and may be sent to the Human Resources Office.